pegomez/Exercise1_Interactions-Example/README.md

 The main intention of this document is to put the user in contact with the <strong>SteamVR Interaction System</strong>, which is included in the SteamVR asset package for Unity.
 This objective is intended to be tackled by developing two main tasks:

   1. <strong>Break down one of the examples that are available in this Interaction System</strong>, describing it in a deep way.
 In our case, we will focus on the <strong>Throwables example</strong>.
   2. Once the example has been studied and split into smaller pieces of knowledge, we will <strong>create a very simple mini-game in which we are going to extend the functionality of the straightforward mentioned example</strong>.

+  If you want to execute the game, follow these instructions:
+1. <strong>Windows user</strong>: go to <code>Executable File/Windows/PedroCircusGame.zip</code>.
+Download it, unzip it and enjoy!
+2. <strong>Mac User</strong>: go to <code>Executable File/MacOS/PedroCircusGame.zip</code>.
+Download it, unzip it and enjoy!

 <strong>Student</strong>: Pedro Gómez López<br>
 <strong>Professor</strong>: José Pascual Molina Massó<br>